A Day in Athens

 Obviously, we all showed our U.K. student ID cards to get our free ticket.
-Yes, BREXIT did happen – but technically the U.K. is part of the EU for the next few years until everything gets sorted out.
-If you ever want to visit Athens, I HIGHLY recommend it doing it WHILE a student, and preferably while an EU student!
+Yes, BREXIT did happen – but technically the U.K. is part of the EU for the next few years until everything settles.
+If you ever want to visit Athens, I highly recommend it doing it w h i l e a student, and preferably while an EU student.
 Almost everything we did was free because of this.
-If you’re not an EU student, you still get a discount with a valid student card.
+Not an EU student?
+Fear not, you do still get a discount with a valid student card.

-As you enter the Acropolis you make your way gradually up the rest of the hill and past various ruins that comprise the Acropolis hill.What surprised me about the Acropolis was that actually very few buildings were still intact – for some reason, I had the notion that many of them were still distinguishable but in fact, most were just scattered remnants.
+As you enter the Acropolis you make your way gradually up the rest of the hill and past various ruins that comprise the Acropolis Hill.
+For some reason, I had this silly notion that the buildings were still intact but duh since they are ruins very few of them actually are.
 The ones I’ve highlighted in this post are mainly the distinguishable buildings.
 Another fact, that surprised me the most – is that many of these ruins aren’t the original ruins.
-Due to constant restoration and preservation, many columns, statues and such have been removed to be placed in museums and substituted with fakes.
+Due to constant restoration and preservation, The Acropolis moved many columns, statues and buildings to museums and substituted them with fakes.

 The first we came across, was stunning.
 Behold the Odeon of Herodes.

 The next major ruin we saw was the main entrance leading into the Acropolis known as the Propylaea.
 To the very right of the first picture you can spot the Temple of Athena Nike.

 Here we are immediately after crossing through the Propylaea: